jorgelopez141/Markowitz-Optimization-of-the-DJI/README.md

 ## Housekeeping Items

-Please note that this uses a conda environment.
+Please note that this project uses a conda environment.
 So, after cloning this repository, please follow these instructions to create a conda environment using the terminal:

 ```
 conda create --name newNameEnv